- Home to DLR

 Aberdeen, SD 57402-4730

-The CARES Act and subsequent federal pandemic unemployment extensions specifically provide for serious consequences for fraudulent cases including fines, confinement and an inability to receive future unemployment benefits until all fraudulent claims and fines have been repaid.
+Fraudulent activity will lead to an inability to receive future reemployment assistance benefits until all fraudulent claims and fines have been repaid.
 Individuals are responsible for paying back benefits deemed as overpayments due to ineligibility.

-View our Employee Notice: Reemployment Assistance (Unemployment Insurance) Benefits Eligibility— COVID-19: Quitting without Good Cause/Refusal to Work.
+View our Employee Notice: Reemployment Assistance Benefits Eligibility: Quitting without Good Cause/Refusal to Work

 - Workers in any of these scenarios are strongly encouraged to work with their employer to determine the best way to handle the situation to return to work.